tlareywi/Infinitarium/README.md

 # Introduction
 This 'star catalog viewer' is more or less a sandbox for me to fuss with modern graphics APIs such as Metal and Vulkan.
 It's not yet particularly usable, but it does some cool stuff such as ...
+* ImGUI integration
 * OpenXR integration for stereoscopic headset rendering
     * Tested on Valve Index.
 Theoretically works on other stero headsets (not phone adaptors)
-* Vulkan and Metal backends for cross-platform rendering (Windows, Linux, OSX)
+* Vulkan backend under continuous development.
+Metal abondoned.
+OSX support via Molten planned.
 * Astropy and Python integration
     * See the python folder for scripts that pull data from VizieR
 * Highly customizable and distributable scene files